Security Industry Association Profiles KoreLock and its New WIFI-direct Smart Lock

 SIA: What do you enjoy most about being at your company and the security industry?

 Walter: I did not grow up in the industry, nor did I bring a wealth of business experience and a fresh perspective to the opportunities in the broader market.
 It’s interesting to be part of the dynamic interaction between IoT, hardware, and software providers.
-It's a mix of high-tech and low-tech, and I enjoy engaging in the middle as a bridge between them all.
+It's a mix of high-tech and low-tech, and I enjoy working in the middle as a bridge between them.

 Comments